Percy Pickard: No. 140 Wing

 By late 1943 the RAF was making preparations for a return of Allied forces to the continent.
 Basil Embry, the commanding officer of the Second Tactical Air Force, commanded the light daylight bombing force.
 He wanted his force to perform precision attacks on the continent, and was pushing hard to get Mosquitos to replace the Ventura and Mitchell bombers a number of his squadrons were equipped with.
 The Ventura, in particular, was not liked by crews.
 Said Pickard "It had the flying characteristics of a suitcase, and the elegance of a turnip."
 487 Squadron had flown the Ventura on the disastrous Operation Ramrod 16, which resulted in 10 of the 12 aircraft sent being lost, while another was written off afterwards due to damage.
 The losses reduced the squadron pilots to half strength, and there were no aircraft left for them to fly.
 Said Flight Lieutenant Charles Patterson "The Ventura must have been quite the worst aircraft ever sent into operation.
 Not only was it extremely limited from an operational standpoint, but it was also an absolute devil to fly, being heavy, cumbersome and unmanoeuverable."

 Other light bomber squadrons equipped with the Ventura were 21 Squadron RAF and the Australian 464 Squadron RAAF.
 Patterson continues "Due to the dynamic drive and determination of Basil Embry, all three Ventura squadrons were re-equipped with the Mosquito FB VI fighter-bomber.
 A conversion flight formed at RAF Sculthorpe under Sq Ldr George Parry.
 We converted all three squadrons to Mosquitos in about six weeks.
 464 and 487 got their Mosquitos in August, and 21 Squadron got theirs in September."
 Embry had his Mosquito Wing.
 He had been a very active CO, and continued to fly on operations, usually in the 3 spot in formation and flying under the name of "Wing Commander Smith".
 He was looking for a senior officer with a great deal of flying experience who had similar ideas on leadership.
 He found his man in Pickard.
 On 1 October Embry formed No. 140 Wing, choosing Pickard as the Wing's commanding officer.
 Embry insisted Pickard complete the conversion course on the Mosquito at RAF Sculthorpe, which he did.
-During the fall these squadrons were learning the hard way what 105 Squadron had learned the previous year, namely don't give enemy gunners much of a look, stay low and fast on approach, "hopping" over hedges, houses and other obstructions, and using speed to escape.
+During the autumn these squadrons were learning the hard way what 105 Squadron had learned the previous year, namely don't give enemy gunners much of a look, stay low and fast on approach, "hopping" over hedges, houses and other obstructions, and using speed to escape.